 - Wake Forest

-How Are Your Driver’s License and Insurance Affected by an NC Traffic Ticket?
+How Are Your Driver’s License And Insurance Affected By A North Carolina Traffic Ticket?

 As mentioned earlier, paying a traffic ticket or being found guilty of a violation can have serious consequences on your driver’s license and insurance.
 Points may be added to your record, which can lead to a suspension of your driving privileges or an increased premium.